qcovery/core/module/AvailabilityPlus/ReadMe.md

 # AvailabilityPlus - Module Description

 This module tries to address the complex issue of checking and displaying availability information.
-The order and behaviour of availability checks can be configured for different Backends (Solr and Search2 have been confirmed to work) providing MARC-Data and for different media formats.
+The order and mode of availability checks can be configured for different Backends (Solr and Search2 have been confirmed to work) providing MARC-Data and for different media formats.
 It also provides a TestCase-Tool for displaying the availability information for a configured set of Index-Ids in on spot.
 Lastly, it provides a Debug-Tool which displays details on which checks were performed and their result.
+It was also an aim to be able to easily integrate different resolvers into this process and adjust their results based on configurable rules.

 ## Installation (manual steps)